YottaDB/YDBDoc/ProgGuide/utility.rst

 This example adds and subtracts %D from the selection, then adds all routines starting with "BEST" and confirms the current selection.
 The example sends output to the designated output file output.txt. %RO displays the label at the beginning of the output file.
 The first record of the header label is the text entered at the prompt.
 The second record of the header label consists of the word "YottaDB" and the current date and time.

+.. _rse-util:

 +++++++
 %RSE
 +++++++

 The %RSE utility searches for every occurrence of a text string in a routine or a list of routines.

 %RSE uses %RSEL to select routines.
-For more information, see `%RSEL`_.
+For more information, see :ref:`rsel-util`.

 %RSE searches for text strings are case-sensitive. %RSE issues a warning message if you specify a control character such as a <TAB> in the text string. %RSE confirms your selection by displaying the text string between a left and right arrow.
 The arrows display any blank spaces included in the text string.